 Hi, I'm Melanie.
-I'm a nonfiction writer living and working on Kaurna land (Adelaide).
-I write about place and the body, solitude and folklore, and contemporary stories of adventuring women.
+I'm a nonfiction writer living on Kaurna Yerta in Adelaide, SA.
+I write about place and the body, solitude, belonging, and women who adventure.
 I hold a PhD in creative writing and I've taught life writing workshops at universities in South Australia and in Boston, Massachusetts.

 Throughout 2018-2019 I spent time in the US as a writer-in-residence at the Wellstone Center in the Redwoods, California, and the Vermont Studio Center, Vermont, supported by the Australia Council for the Arts.

-In 2019 I was a Visiting Scholar at the Center for Women’s Health and Human Rights in Boston, Massachusetts, and have published academic articles on eco-autobiographical writing and the intersection of nature and life writing.
-I freelance as a copywriter and work at Writers SA.
+In 2019 I was a Visiting Scholar at the Center for Women’s Health and Human Rights in Boston, Massachusetts, and have published academic articles on eco-autobiography and the intersection of nature and life writing.

 Photo credit: Sia Duff